muldjord/skyscraper/README.md

 All Skyscraper features are [well-documented](https://github.com/muldjord/skyscraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/muldjord/skyscraper/blob/master/docs/FAQ.md).
 If you still have questions after reading the documentation, please consider asking them on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
 The `Issues` page here on Github is for bug reports and feature requests only.
 Thanks!

 ##### Code contributions
 Even though users mean well and I appreciate the sentiment, I don't accept unsolicited Pull Requests for Skyscraper.
 Github does not allow disabling them.
 Unsolicited PR's will be closed.
 Feel free to fork Skyscraper and fit it to your needs.
-But don't expect me to accept any kind of contribution if you haven't discussed your ideas with me prior to creating a PR.
+But don't expect me to accept or even comment on any kind of contribution if you haven't discussed your ideas with me prior to creating a PR.

 #### Supported platforms (set with '-p'):
 Check the full list of platforms [here](docs/PLATFORMS.md).